Faculty Research Grants Information

 1. Niles Research Grants, up to $4,000, to be expended July 2018-June 2019.

 2. Dean’s Faculty Fellowships for Research, up to $8,000, to be expended July 2018-June 2019.

 3. Incentive Grants, up to $6,000, to be expended July 2018-June 2019.

 2) Amount requested and Grant category

-3) Abstract (500 characters including spaces): A brief description of the project and use of funds.
+3) Abstract (500 characters maximum): A brief description of the project and use of funds.

-4) Proposal (4000 characters including spaces): This narrative must address the following elements:
+4) Proposal (4000 characters maximum): This narrative must address the following elements:

 a) The significance of the proposed research or other scholarly activity